OpenEvalProject/evals/manuscripts/elife-40179/v2/manuscript.md

 ## Abstract

-10.7554/eLife.40179.001 In vertebrates, head and trunk muscles develop from different mesodermal populations and are regulated by distinct genetic networks.
+In vertebrates, head and trunk muscles develop from different mesodermal populations and are regulated by distinct genetic networks.
 Neck muscles at the head-trunk interface remain poorly defined due to their complex morphogenesis and dual mesodermal origins.
 Here, we use genetically modified mice to establish a 3D model that integrates regulatory genes, cell populations and morphogenetic events that define this transition zone.
 We show that the evolutionary conserved cucullaris-derived muscles originate from posterior cardiopharyngeal mesoderm, not lateral plate mesoderm, and we define new boundaries for neural crest and mesodermal contributions to neck connective tissue.
-Furthermore, lineage studies and functional analysis of Tbx1 - and Pax3- null mice reveal a unique developmental program for somitic neck muscles that is distinct from that of somitic trunk muscles.
+Furthermore, lineage studies and functional analysis of Tbx1- and Pax3-null mice reveal a unique developmental program for somitic neck muscles that is distinct from that of somitic trunk muscles.
 Our findings unveil the embryological and developmental requirements underlying tetrapod neck myogenesis and provide a blueprint to investigate how muscle subsets are selectively affected in some human myopathies.

 ## Introduction